Scrapbooking with Cropper and PhotoSheetFriday, November 16, 2007

 Easy.

-1. In Explorer, find the image you want to crop
+1. In Windows Explorer, find the image you want to crop

 2. Run the application from the Start Menu